ClojureBridge/curriculum/README.md

 Challenges
 ----------
 * Find a list of excersies and compare your solutions to others on [4 Clojure](http://www.4clojure.com/)
+* Another set of little tests you can run on your own machine [Clojure koans](http://clojurekoans.com/)
 * Join the [codewars](http://www.codewars.com/)

 License